 One of Sheridan County's best kept secrets is the community's deep connection to polo.
 Sheridan County is home to two major polo venues at the Flying H Polo Club and the Big Horn Equestrian Center; both located in the historic community of Big Horn.
-Polo matches run from June through September, and are open to the public polo is a great chance to tailgate.
+Polo matches run from June through September, and are open to the public -